BrandonKi/ARCVM-V1/README.md

 A minimal bytecode virtual machine written in C++

-This is the back-end for programming language called ARCANE (https://github.com/BrandonKi/ARCANE)
+This is the back-end for a programming language called ARCANE (https://github.com/BrandonKi/ARCANE)

 However the front-end is currently being rewritten